kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 To verify the Gangway installation, open the URL `https://gangway.YOUR.CLUSTER.DOMAIN.NAME` on your browser.

-### Step 5: Configure An API Server to Use Dex as an OIDC Authenticator
+### Step 5: Configure the API server to use Dex as an OIDC authenticator

 Configuring an API server to use the OpenID Connect authentication plugin requires: